 Causes of Train Accidents and Derailments

-While there are many factors behind train crashes and derailments, most accidents share common causes such as human error and equipment failure.
-Such cases tend to become complex.
-A train accident can be caused by:
+While there can be many causes behind train crashes and derailments, most accidents share common factors like human error and equipment failure.
+Since such cases tend to be incredibly complex, it’s important to have a seasoned lawyer on your side.

 Driver Negligence

-Negligent vehicle drivers often try to cross a railroad before an approaching train arrives, putting themselves and everyone around them at risk of an accident.
-Such action is dangerous, especially given the fact the train could be closer and moving faster than a driver could judge.
+Careless vehicle drivers may try to cross a railroad before an approaching train arrives, putting themselves and everyone around them at risk of an accident.
+Such an action is dangerous, especially given the fact the train could be closer and moving faster than a driver could judge.

 Poorly Maintained Railroads